 When people think about their health, they often think only of their physical well-being.
 That oversight can be very damaging, as many people suffer from mental health issues that can be just as serious as the worst physical diseases and impairments.
 The National Alliance of Mental Health estimates that one in every five Americans deals with some type of mental illness every year.
 Of those, around 10% are serious mental illnesses that cause significant problems, interfering with everyday life.

 A mental health professional can help most people gain a better quality of life.
 Studies have proven that the use of mental health services helps to reduce diseases caused by stress or anxiety in addition to substance abuse.

 A lack of treatment can cause life to be unbearable for those with a mental illness.
-When treatment is sought in a timely fashion, a mental health counselor can help save lives while improving the outcome for many people who feel they are hopeless or lost.
-It’s crucial for those dealing with a mental illness to take action and seek recovery help by reaching out to a mental health counselor right away.
+When treatment is sought in a timely fashion, a licensed mental health counselor can help save lives while improving the outcome for many people who feel they are hopeless or lost.
+It’s crucial for those dealing with a mental illness to take action and seek recovery help by reaching out to a licensed mental health counselor right away.